azliu0/azliu/logs/rise-and-fall-of-honeycomb.md

 <Image src="/assets/images/logs/launch-two.png" alt="https://x.com/snowmaker/status/1831219425007296566" width={400} />

 This performed much better, and we got a lot of traction.
-Still, there were lots of small optimizations that we missed in this stage.
+Still, there were lots of things that we messed up.
-We weren't qualifying leads correctly, we didn't have a CRM set up, etc. We probably messed up dozens of sales calls because we were unrefined at sales.
-This probably would not have mattered if the product was better, but these were small mistakes that could have been avoided with a bit more experience.
+We weren't qualifying leads correctly, we didn't have a CRM set up, etc. We probably threw dozens of sales calls because we were unrefined at sales.
+This probably wouldn't have mattered if the product was better, but these were small mistakes that could have been avoided with a bit more experience.

+Overall the launch was probably as good as we could have asked for.
+It reached hundreds of thousands of people, we got thousands of people on our waitlist, culminating in a lot of external attention and, most importantly, users.

 ## Death

 This traction didn't last.
-In short, the automated coding was not good enough, and it turns out that we were competing in a space that was completely saturated with competitors.
-The end-to-end solution was just not good enough, and on top of some co-founder differences, we shut down.
+In short, the automated coding wasn't good enough, and the space was too saturated.
+The end-to-end solution wasn't enough of a differentiator, and on top of some co-founder differences, we shut down.

-Some takeaways:
+## Lessons

 ### Do research